Google+ Massive Data Security Breach

-Revelations of a massive breach of Google+, a largely defunct challenger to Facebook, suggest that the data of hundreds of thousands of users were compromised over a period from 2015 to March 2018.
+Revelations of a Google+ Massive Data Security Breach, a largely defunct challenger to Facebook, suggest that the data of hundreds of thousands of users were compromised over a period from 2015 to March 2018.

 Avoiding Reputational Risk